BackofenLab/Cherri/README.md

 ## Usage

 You can use CheRRI in two modes.
-The **eval** mode predicts whether the site of your RRI prediction is biologically relevant.
+The **eval** mode predicts whether an RRI site of interest is biologically relevant.
 Pre-computed human and mouse models exist and can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932).
-If you would like to build a model based on novel RRI interactome data you can use the **train** mode.
+If you would like to build a model based on novel RRI interactome data, you can use the **train** mode.

 ### Evaluation of RRIs

 Based on a tabular file containing chromosomal position data of the RRIs, CheRRI classifies if the interaction region is likely to be a biologically relevant one.

 For the **eval** mode, a model and the filtered feature set have to be specified.
-CheRRI has pre-trained models for human and mouse, which can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932).
+CheRRI has pre-trained models for human and mouse, which can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932) (see `content.txt` for details).
 If there exists an RNA-RNA-interactome dataset for your preferred organism, we recommend to train your own organism-specific model using CheRRI's **train** mode.
 After training, the model can be than used in the **eval** mode for the classification of your predicted RRI positions.